Creating a definition query for a Reviewer table

 Click an operator.

-You have a choice of standard operators, including equal, not equal, less than, and greater than, as well as Boolean operators, such as Like, Or, and And.
+You have a choice of standard operators, including equal, not equal, less than, and greater than, as well as operators such as Like, Or, and And.

 Double-click the value to use with the query in the Values field.